SideProjectSFY/gajiFE/docs/PRD.md

 **Gaji Model**:

-- Share **What If scenarios** (alternative timeline templates)
+- Share **What If scenarios** within book discussions (alternative exploration)
-- Multiple users explore **same scenario** from different angles
+- Multiple users explore **same book** with different scenario variations
 - Characters exist in **specific alternate realities** with complete timeline context
-- Focus: Multiverse exploration, creative "what if" questions, intellectual play
+- Focus: Book-centric exploration, creative "what if" questions about stories
-- Value proposition: "What if the story went differently?"
+- Value proposition: "Explore books through alternative scenarios"

-**The critical distinction**: Character.AI asks "Who do you want to talk to?" while Gaji asks "**What timeline do you want to explore?**" A user on Character.AI chats with "Hermione Granger" (canonical version).
-A user on Gaji explores "Hermione in Slytherin timeline," "Hermione as Muggle scientist timeline," or "Hermione who prevented Voldemort's rise timeline"—each a distinct scenario that others can gaji (branch) further.
+**The critical distinction**: Character.AI asks "Who do you want to talk to?" while Gaji asks "**Which book do you want to explore differently?**" A user on Character.AI chats with "Hermione Granger" (canonical version).
+A user on Gaji selects "Harry Potter" book, then explores scenarios like "Hermione in Slytherin timeline," "Hermione as Muggle scientist timeline"—each scenario within the book's context that others can fork and discuss further.

 **Complementarity opportunities**: